 Pearl's Picks: Cockatiel food.

 If you’ve cared for a bird longer than five minutes, you’ve probably been told that pet birds are supposed to eat pellets.
 Pelleted food is nutritionally more sound.
-It also avoids picky eating (where a parrot picks through and only eats the tastiest seeds…not that anyone ever does that in our household, of course).
+It also avoids picky eating (where a parrot picks through it and only eats the tastiest morsels…not that anyone of any species ever does that in our household, of course).

 Unfortunately, no one told Pearl and his mommy this until he had been happily consuming his daily portions of birdseed for approximately 11 years.
-So we’ve never been able to convert him fully over to pelleted foods.
+So we’ve never been able to convert him fully over to pelleted foods made especially for cockatiels.

 But we have managed to achieve what I think is a pretty happy compromise.
 Pearl’s daily staple foods include Volkman Avian Science Cockatiel Birdseed with Sunflower with some Zupreem Natural Medium Bird Pellets mixed in.

-He also gets a daily scoop of Food for Life Ezekiel Golden Flax cereal (you can get it at most grocery stores or online).
+He also gets a daily scoop of Food for Life Ezekiel Golden Flax cereal (you can get it at most grocery stores in the cereal section or online).
 He loves this cereal – it is like Grape Nuts (which he also loves) but it is organic – so no scary GMO stuff hidden in there anywhere.

 For dinner every night, Pearl gets a warmed portion of Seeds of Change organic brown rice and quinoa blend with chia and kale (you can find it at nearly any grocery store).
 He loves it and if his large featherless waitress isn’t prompt in serving it, he screeches at her until she remembers.